Carmella (wrestler): Hiatuses and departure (2022–2025)

-On August 6th, Carmella suffered an injury during a live event.
+On August 6, Carmella suffered an injury during a live event.
 Carmella returned on the January 30, 2023, episode of Raw, with her previous gimmick which she used until 2020.
 The following week on Raw, Carmella defeated Candice LeRae, Mia Yim, and Piper Niven in a fatal four-way match to qualify for the women's Elimination Chamber match at the namesake pay-per-view.
 At the event, Carmella failed to win the match after she was last pinned by Asuka.
 Following the March 13 episode of Raw, Carmella went on hiatus from in-ring action due to her real-life pregnancy.
 On February 21, 2025, it was reported by Fightful that Carmella’s contract had expired and is no longer with WWE, ending her near twelve-year tenure with the company.
 Carmella had previously stated that she was recovering from post pregnancy complication, drop foot.

+Retirement (2026)

+On September 1, 2026, Van Dale announced that she is retiring from wrestling.